econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 A second common modification to preferences considered by a substantial literature is the use of @10.1086/261750 preferences, which allow agents to be extremely risk averse with respect to financial risk at a point of time, while simultaneously allowing the agents to be willing to be quite willing to tolerate changes in consumption over time.
 Such preferences have been proposed as a way to solve various puzzles related to the relatively high rate of return that equity investments have exhibited over time.

-%% MNW: Nothing to do with the paper, but the formatting of citations does not make me excited to use Markdown.

 Both of these formulations are motivated mostly by the goal of matching macroeconomic data.
 In our view, however, they are both difficult to defend given some facts we can robustly observe in microeconomic data.
 In particular, both models would imply that microeconomic households would be extremely eager to buy insurance to smooth away almost any risk to their microeconomic circumstances.
 While people do typically have insurance against large risks (fire insurance for the home, auto insurance for the car), the parameter values in these models required to match the macroeconomic facts would justify consumers in spending a large fraction of their income on insurance of all kinds.
 One particular example stands out: Households with either strong habits or a high Epstein-Zin instantaneous coefficient of relative risk aversion would be extremely eager to buy private unemployment insurance to supplement the default UI system provided by the state.
 Indeed, such private UI is available-- and at prices such that a large fraction of households would be eager to buy it if they had such preferences-- yet the fraction of households who participate in the private UI market is vanishingly small.

-%% MNW: "...match the microeconomic facts..."
-Should that be "macroeconomic facts"?
-I.e. if you put in the preferences that lead to smooth aggregate consumption (macro fact), then *micro* agents would be willing to buy a ton of insurance.

-%% MNW: On the same point: aggregate consumption smoothness doesn't actually translate into micro consumption smoothness.
-"Habit formation" is a poor explanation because it doesn't show up in micro data.
-See Chris' AEJ:Macro paper from 2019.

 Our attention in this paper is therefore directed toward other modifications in preferences that seem to be plausible in both microeconomic and macroeconomic data.